tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/2 COPD Pharmacological Management/COPD Pharmaceutical Management.md

 * Document modifications to plan of care
 * Document attainment or progress towards goals

-# Question 6
-Goals to achieve in management of patients with COPD include all of the following, EXCEPT:

-[WRONG] Achievement of airway clearance
-[WRONG] Improvement in breathing pattern
-[WRONG] Independence in self-care activities
-[RIGHT] Continuation of existing lifestyle

-* The patient should be made aware of existing habits which are causing COPD (e.g. smoking, exposure to chemicals) and encouraged to make changes.

 # Treatment

 The following are treatments to manage COPD: